 BEFORE YOU GO TO THE WATER PARK

-- Be sure to wear sensible shoes as there is a lot of smashed glass and unsteady walkways.
+- Be sure to check out this Vietnam packing list.
+You’ll need to wear sensible shoes as there is a lot of smashed glass and unsteady walkways.
 We recommend ALEADER 2 in 1 water/hiking shoes.
-Use OURTASTEFORLIFE15 for 15% off!

 - The Park has been abandoned for 12 years, so consider that some areas may be unsafe.